ABO Energy Signs Standstill Deal with Major Creditors

 - A renowned consulting firm has been commissioned to prepare a restructuring report, expected in draft form by February 2026.

-- The company aims to include creditors of specific bonds in the standstill agreement and plans to convene a vote without a meeting soon.
+- The company aims to include creditors of the 2024/2029 bond in the standstill agreement and will convene a vote without a meeting soon.

-The price of ABO Energy at the time of the news was 7,3300EUR and was up +5,77 % compared with the previous day.
+The price of ABO Energy at the time of the news was 6,7900EUR and was down -7,87 % compared with the previous day.

-14 minutes after the article was published, the price was 7,1000EUR this corresponds to a minus of -3,14 % since publication.
+13 minutes after the article was published, the price was 6,8600EUR this corresponds to a plus of +1,03 % since publication.

 Diskutieren Sie über die enthaltenen Werte